Hood Hundred

 Trail Etiquette

-Many of the course’s trails are popular and used by many different groups.
+Many of the course’s trails are popular and used by multiple different groups.
 Please be courteous to other hikers, runners, and between Bennett Pass Aid Station #2 and #14, mountain bikers and sometimes equestrians.
 Obviously watch for vehicles on any road/doubletrack segments of the course.
-Collisions on trail can be disastrous.
 If you wish to pass another runner, ask for "passing on your left" or "passing on your right" before attempting to pass.
 Slower runners must yield the trail to runners wishing to pass.
-Hikers and runners have the right-of-way over mountain bikers, but fast-traveling bikers may not see you in time.
-Horses may be spooked by the sudden appearance of a runner, with serious consequences to the rider.
-Stop and step off the trail to let oncoming horses pass.
-Runners should never pass a horse from behind without first notifying the rider.
+Hikers and runners have the right-of-way over mountain bikers, but fast-traveling bikers may not see you in time so always be vigilant.

 Trail Work